Non-Senate Search Guide: Creating the Search Plan

 • In most searches a significant proportion of the applicant pool is not competitive for a position at Berkeley.
 For those candidates, letters of reference are not useful, and instead become a large source of unnecessary labor for many faculty letter writers.
 In searches with hundreds of applicants this can equate to thousands of letter writers submitting letters that will not be carefully read or support the hire of their advisee or collaborator.

-Please note that for searches set up with the “contact information only” reference requirement, the search committee is not obligated to contact the referees.
-However, if letters are requested of one candidate at a given stage, they should be requested of all candidates at that stage.
-Applicants should not be deselected for lacking letters of reference unless a deadline for a specified required number of letters is provided to the applicants, and the search committee deems letters particularly critical.
+Applicants should not be deselected for lacking letters of reference unless a deadline for a specified required number of letters is provided to the applicants.
 Analysts can send email reminders to applicants and referees regarding missing letters of reference and re-request letters in the system.
 Applicants can also re-request letters of reference from their referees, even after the final application deadline.
 Applicant requests to swap out referees after the deadline should be granted.

 Documents